moabukar/eks-dns-ssl/README.md

 ## TODO

+- Use private clusters (and VPN on top to securely access it)
 - Add ArgoCD [X]
 - Fix Helm provider integration with K8s for Helm installation via TF to work.
 - Add more platform resources (like external secrets, kyverno, seret gen, argocd image updater etc)